steve-putala/steve-putala.github.io/programming/ubuntu/install/_posts/2022-12-19-install-xampp-linux-mint.md

 ---
 title: Install xampp on Linux Mint
-tags: xampp apache mysql install
+tags: xampp apache mysql install php
 ---

-Very outdated notes for setting up xampp, these should not be relied upon.
+Notes that I made for myself years ago to install xampp on Linux Mint

+**Warning:** These are old notes that I am not maintaining or updating {: .message .warning}

 ## xampp